 There are 50+ meals to choose from each week, including mint chip and chocolate cherry smoothies, a Cuban black bean bowl, red curry noodles, butternut turmeric soup, and ginger lemon wellness shots.
 Ingredients and nutrition facts are visible for each item before selecting, and the product packaging is 100 percent recyclable.

 Veestro offers fully prepared, 100 percent plant-based meals made from organic ingredients, with either an a la carte or weight loss-focused option.
 The latter provides three daily meals with about 1,200 total calories.
 Customers can also select meals that are kosher, high protein, nut-free, gluten-free, and soy-free.

-A five-day weight loss box that contains 15 meals is $175.50, with 15 percent off the first box.
+A five-day weight loss box that contains 15 meals is $178.95 and includes free shipping.
 This plan offers some enticing comfort food choices, like enchilada casserole, pasta Bolognese, and southwest BBQ chick’n.